Ma-Jing/python/README.md

 1、dns_refresh.py

 To keep some domain hot on specify local dns.

+Every valid domain-dns pair will create a thread.

+When execute the script, the function setdaemon will fork a subprocess to run all threads, the main process will exit.

 Useage: